stevekochscience/sqlschool/sql-quiz.md

 ###Have a great question to add?
 Much of the material for this quiz was created based on feedback from people using SQL School.
 We're excited to add more questions that help prepare people to become data analysts.
 If you have suggestions on how to improve the existing questions or have a question you think we should add, please email us at [sqlschool@modeanalytics.com](mailto:sqlschool@modeanalytics.com).

-If you found this quiz helpful, please <a href="https://twitter.com/share?url=http://sqlschool.modeanalytics.com&lang=en&text=Prep for an #analytics interview with these great sample quiz questions from @ModeAnalytics http://bit.ly/1uHbeYl&conturl=http://sqlschool.modeanalytics.com&count=vertical" target="_blank">share it on Twitter</a>.
+If you found this quiz helpful, please <a href="https://twitter.com/share?url=http://bit.ly/1uHbeYl&lang=en&text=Prep for an analytics interview with these great sample quiz questions from @ModeAnalytics&conturl=http://bit.ly/1uHbeYl&count=vertical" target="_blank">share it on Twitter</a>.

 <!--
 Need to study more?